ktkiiski/pistejaska/README.md

 ## TODO

+- support automatic game length detection
 - read support for everyone, write support for whitelisted emails
 - better authorization (see https://blog.jimmycai.com/p/firebase-limit-access-to-certain-domains/)
 - allow game field definitions editing on UI
 - migrate old game scores from Google docs
-- make reports based on score data
+- make better reports based on score data
 - save every change to localstorage (or even to server?) to prevent accidental data loss
 - celebration page on save to see the winner with konfetti animation
 - better backups